NiKiZe/Gentoo-distfiles-IPFS/README.md

 - Add `https://ipfs.io/ipns/gentoo.free.netboot.se/` to your `GENTOO_MIRRORS` variable in `make.conf` make sure to keep fallbacks
 - Enjoy immutable and distributed updates to your system!

-There are a few ways you can use the IPFS Arch mirror.
+There are a few ways you can use the IPFS Gentoo mirror.

 - Use IPNS directly (slow): https://ipfs.io/ipns/QmescA7sGoc4yZEe3Gof7dYt2qkkxDEXQPT2z84MpjVu8o
 - Use IPFS directly (fast but harder for you to update): - don't use